munificent/craftinginterpreters/book/parsing-expressions.md

 Taking advantage of what users already know is one of the most powerful tools you can use to ease adoption of your language.
-It's almost impossible to underestimate how useful this is.
+It's almost impossible to underestimate how valuable this is.
 But it faces you with a nasty problem: What happens when the thing the users all know *kind of sucks?* C's bitwise operator precedence is a mistake that doesn't make sense.
 But it's a *familiar* mistake that millions have already gotten used to and learned to live with.